Kevin

 For his 22nd season in the Cup Series, Harvick returned to victory lane with back-to-back victories starting in Ford’s backyard at Michigan International Speedway on August 7 and the following week at Richmond (Va.)
 Raceway.
 Harvick concluded the season with nine top-five finishes and 17 top-10 finishes and 15th in the Championship Point standings.

-Harvick has 60 career NASCAR Cup Series victories, which puts him in sole possession of ninth on the all-time Cup Series win list.
-(Next on the all-time win list is NASCAR Hall of Famer Dale Earnhardt with 76 victories.)
-And Harvick’s wins include all four of NASCAR’s crown-jewel events: the Daytona 500 at Daytona (Fla.)
-International Speedway, the Coca-Cola 600 at Charlotte, the Brickyard 400 at Indianapolis Motor Speedway and the Southern 500 at Darlington.
+With a career that spanned more than two decades, Harvick earned 60-career NASCAR Cup Series victories including all four of NASCAR’s crown-jewel events: the Daytona 500 at Daytona (Fla.)
+International Speedway, the Coca-Cola 600 at Charlotte (N.C) Motor Speedway, the Brickyard 400 at Indianapolis Motor Speedway and the Southern 500 at Darlington (S.C) Raceway.
 The only other drivers in NASCAR history to accomplish this feat are Earnhardt, Gordon and Jimmie Johnson.

 In addition to his impressive performance in the NASCAR Cup Series, Harvick has two Xfinity Series championships and 47 Xfinity Series wins, along with 14 Truck Series victories.